Product

 Deferred revenue shows up in two places on the balance sheet.
 First, since you have received cash from your clients, it appears as part of the cash and cash equivalents, which is an asset.
 However, since you have not yet earned the revenue, deferred revenue is shown as a liability to indicate that you still owe the client your services.

 Deferred revenue does not appear on the income statement.
-However, each accounting period you will transfer part of the deferred revenue account into the revenue account as you fulfill your part of the contract.
+However, in each accounting period, you will transfer part of the deferred revenue account into the revenue account as you fulfill your part of the contract.
 Then, the recognized revenue will appear on the income statement.

 Deferred revenue example